RSU vs ESOP Taxation - What are they? How are they taxed?

 ESOPs vs RSUs - Which one is right for you?

-I hope you now understand RSUs and ESOPs as well as the differences between them.
+I hope you now understand the meaning as well as the differences between RSUs and ESOPs.
 Both are incentives that a company may give to its employees, and both promise to grant shareholding rights at a future date.

-But, the major difference that sets them apart is their cost.
-To exercise their right on their ESOP, an employee has to pay money from their pocket but that’s is not the case with RSUs.
+The major difference that sets them apart is their cost.
+To exercise their right on their ESOP, an employee has to pay money from their pocket but that is not the case with RSUs.
 So, ESOPs always carry a risk of loss on investment for employees.
 On the other hand, RSUs carry no such risk and they only lose their value if the company goes out of business.

 So, RSUs are generally a safer investment option than ESOPs, in most cases.
 The one major benefit of ESOPs is that the employee buys them at a lower price than their market price.
 So, if this price is higher on the exercise date, then they can earn a good profit.

 All things considered, one final thing to remember is that employers rarely offer both RSUs and ESOPs.
-So in most circumstances, as an employee, you will likely not get the choice to pick between the two since both ESOPs and RSUs are incentives for employees to help boost their morale.
+In most circumstances, as an employee, you will likely not get the choice to pick between the two since both ESOPs and RSUs are incentives for employees to help boost their morale.

-If you need professional tax-saving advice on capital gains from ESOPs and RSUs, you can reach out to us.
-Our team of Chartered Accountants is here to help you out!
+If you need any professional tax-saving advice on capital gains from ESOPs and RSUs, you can reach out to us.
+Our team of Chartered Accountants is here to help you with the planning for tax liabilities in advance to avoid any last-minute surprises and ensure compliance with tax regulations.